British literature: Drama

-During the 1950s and 1960s many major British playwrights either effectively began their careers with the BBC, or had works adapted for radio.
+During the 1950s and 1960s, many major British playwrights either effectively began their careers with the BBC, or had works adapted for radio.
 Many major British playwrights in fact, either effectively began their careers with the BBC, or had works adapted for radio, including Caryl Churchill and Tom Stoppard whose "first professional production was in the fifteen-minute Just Before Midnight programme on BBC Radio, which showcased new dramatists".
 John Mortimer made his radio debut as a dramatist in 1955, with his adaptation of his own novel Like Men Betrayed for the BBC Light Programme.
-Other notable radio dramatists included Brendan Behan, from Ireland, and novelist Angela Carter.
+Other notable radio dramatists included Brendan Behan and novelist Angela Carter.

-Among the most famous works created for radio, are Dylan Thomas's Under Milk Wood (1954), Samuel Beckett's All That Fall (1957), Harold Pinter's A Slight Ache (1959) and Robert Bolt's A Man for All Seasons (1954).
+Among the more famous works created for radio, are Dylan Thomas's Under Milk Wood (1954), Samuel Beckett's All That Fall (1957), Harold Pinter's A Slight Ache (1959) and Robert Bolt's A Man for All Seasons (1954).

 Poetry

-While poets T. S. Eliot, W. H. Auden and Dylan Thomas were still publishing after 1945, new poets started their careers in the 1950s and 1960s including Philip Larkin (1922–85) (The Whitsun Weddings,1964) and Ted Hughes (1930–98) (The Hawk in the Rain, 1957).
+While poets T. S. Eliot, W. H. Auden and Dylan Thomas were still publishing after 1945, new poets started their careers in the 1950s and 1960s, including Philip Larkin (1922–1885) (The Whitsun Weddings,1964) and Ted Hughes (1930–1998) (The Hawk in the Rain, 1957).
 Northern Ireland has produced a number of significant poets, the most famous being Nobel prize winner Seamus Heaney.
 However, Heaney regarded himself as Irish and not British.
-Others poets from Northern Ireland include Derek Mahon, Paul Muldoon, James Fenton, Michael Longley, and Medbh McGuckian.
+Other poets from Northern Ireland include Derek Mahon, Paul Muldoon, James Fenton, Michael Longley, and Medbh McGuckian.

-In the 1960s and 1970s Martian poetry aimed to break the grip of 'the familiar', by describing ordinary things in unfamiliar ways, as though, for example, through the eyes of a Martian.
-Poets most closely associated with it are Craig Raine and Christopher Reid.
-Martin Amis, an important novelist in the late twentieth and twentieth centuries, carried into fiction this drive to make the familiar strange.
+In the 1960s and 1970s Martian poetry aimed to break the grip of 'the familiar' by describing ordinary things in unfamiliar ways, for example, through the eyes of a Martian.
+Poets closely associated with it are Craig Raine and Christopher Reid.
+Martin Amis, an important novelist in the late 20th century, carried into fiction this drive to make the familiar strange.
 Another literary movement in this period was the British Poetry Revival, a wide-reaching collection of groupings and subgroupings that embraces performance, sound and concrete poetry.
 Leading poets associated with this movement include J. H. Prynne, Eric Mottram, Tom Raworth, Denise Riley and Lee Harwood.
-It reacted to the more conservative group called "The Movement".
+It reacted to the conservative group called "The Movement".